 I set off on 1st April 2011 from London’s Tower Bridge on my expedition to cycle, row and kayak a continuous loop of the world.
 2012′s Pacific attempt was ended short by Tropical Storm Mawar, but after nine months of blood, sweat and tears, I relaunched from Japan once again in my boat Happy Socks.
 We aimed for Canada and paddled hard, but after four months of brutal weather Canada was untenable and so I hung a left and pointed for Alaska.
 I landed in Adak Island, one of the Aleutian chain on 23rd September 2013, after 150 days at sea.

 In the spring of 2014 I returned to the Aleutian Islands with my kayaking partner Justine Curvengen and paddled 1,500 miles to mainland Alaska.
 I then jumped on my bike and cycled 5,000 miles across Alaska, Canada and the northern United States to Cape Cod.
 From there I rowed over 3600 miles of Atlantic Ocean before having to call for a pick up with Hurricane Joaquin due to cross my path in a matter of days.
 For the final leg of the journey I cycled and kayaked from Falmouth to London, paddling under Tower Bridge at midday on 3rd November 2015.

 Sarah Outen: Awards & Achievements

-2015 Featured contender for January 2015 on BT Sport’s Action Woman of the Year Awards
+2015 Finalist in BT Sport’s Action Woman of the Year Awards

 2014 Invited to join GH Mumm’s Cordon Rouge Club of Adventurers